Medical open enrollment period benefits information must be made accessible

 How deeply do most people review their health care benefits during the annual open enrollment period?
-As we move forward in the midst of a global pandemic, millions of Americans—especially those with disabilities—may be taking a closer look at their insurance policies.
-More than ever, it’s critical that insurance companies and employers be proactive in providing an accessible user experience for everyone reviewing and seeking coverage this season.
+As a result of the global Covid pandemic, millions of Americans—especially those with disabilities—are taking a closer look at their insurance policies.
+More than ever, it’s critical that insurance companies and employers be proactive in providing an accessible user experience for everyone reviewing and seeking coverage.

-Like many aspects of our lives these days, health care and benefits information are going virtual.
-Employers may host enrollment webinars in lieu of in-person meetings, and those without employer health insurance will be reviewing plans through online marketplaces.
+Like many aspects of our lives, health care and benefits information are going virtual.
+Employers are hosting enrollment webinars in lieu of in-person meetings, and those without employer health insurance are reviewing plans through online marketplaces.
 Even care is moving online, with telehealth entering the mainstream.

 Whether selecting a plan through an employer or independently, gaps in digital accessibility could leave individuals with visual, hearing, and motor disabilities without the option to make informed decisions about their health care and wellness.

 Everyone loses when health care benefits aren’t accessible.

 Imagine this: An individual with a vision impairment can’t log into an online portal because the page has been designed with low contrast text or is not compatible with screen reading software.
 If the individual in this scenario can’t access enrollment information or make necessary adjustments to their plan by the enrollment deadline, they may subsequently be without adequate care down the road.

 According to current laws and compliance guidelines, your company has a responsibility to provide fair and equal access to digital information.
 An accessible website is ADA compliant and complies with other federal laws, such as Section 508 of the Rehabilitation Act, as well as standards like WCAG.2.1.
 If your company hasn’t recently performed website and legal compliance audits, it may be missing the mark when it comes to accessibility.